Valentin-Aslanyan/Fermi-Dirac-GPU/README.txt

 CRM.cu			-  	Main file implementing time-dependent collisional radiative model, identical to the CPU-only version, but the rate coefficients are calculated at each timestep on the GPU and memory-copied to main memory to carry out RK4 on the CPU

-make_GPU		-	makefile for CRM.cu, compiling with nvcc (nVidia compiler) and requiring also the same libraries as make_CPU
+make_GPU		-	makefile for CRM.cu, compiling with nvcc (nVidia compiler) and requiring also the same libraries as make_CPU as well as CUDA libraries.
+Paths to those libraries may need to be changed by the user